Find Someone Who…

 EAP Study Skills Worksheet - Reading and Writing Exercises: Rating, Gap-fill, Writing Sentences from Prompts

-EAP Study Skills Worksheet - Reading and Writing Exercises: Rating, Gap-fill, Writing Sentences from Prompts In this useful study skills worksheet, students conduct a self-assessment of their study skills and set practical and achievable SMART goals for improvement.
+EAP Study Skills Worksheet - Reading and Writing Exercises: Rating, Gap-fill, Writing Sentences from Prompts In this handy study skills worksheet, students conduct a self-assessment of their study skills and set practical and achievable SMART goals for improvement.
 Students begin by reading a series of statements, each grouped according to key macro study skills essential for success in tertiary-level academic study.
 Students then rate how often they engage in each behavior using the provided Likert scale.
 Next, students complete SMART goals for improving two study skills with words from a box.
-Finally, students choose a study skill they rated themselves poorly in the self-assessment and create their own SMART goals using the completed models as a guide. show less
+Finally, students choose a study skill they rated themselves poorly in the self-assessment and create their own SMART goals using the completed models as a guide.

 Spaced Repetition and Review Strategies